Market Research for Startups

-In 2016, I founded PeopleFish.
-Since then, my team has helped more than 500 startups around the world survey their target audience to learn more about how to create and launch products and services that consumers absolutely love.
+My team at PeopleFish has helped more than 500 startups around the world survey their target audience to learn more about how to create and launch products and services that consumers absolutely love!

-Before that, I worked in Washington, DC at one of the biggest market research firms in the world, designing complex surveys for brands like Uber, FedEx, Yahoo, and Ingersoll-Rand.
+Before founding PeopleFish, I worked in Washington, DC at one of the biggest market research firms in the world, designing complex surveys for brands like Uber, FedEx, Yahoo, and Ingersoll-Rand.

 The bottom line is this: I’m passionate about helping entrepreneurs use surveys to test their business ideas, and I have more experience with this than anyone else in the world.

 On this page, I explain the most important things I’ve learned over the years about how to run a successful market research survey from beginning-to-end—one that empowers you to launch a successful and profitable startup.
-These are rules and guidelines I’ve personally used with startups and companies all over the world—companies like:
+These are rules and guidelines I’ve personally used with companies all over the world.

 Last year, I sold access to this content for $299.
 I usually charge $100/hour to consult on a project.
 But now, I’m posting it all here for FREE.

-Why?
 Because I’ve been at this for a while, and I consider helping passionate, hard-working entrepreneurs a reward in itself.
-I’ve got enough business as it is, though I’d LOVE to talk about your survey project anytime—reach out here.
+I have enough business as it is, though I’d LOVE to talk about your survey project anytime—reach out here.

 💡 Defining Your Idea